Poofjunior/QPose/README.md

 A few.
 Here they are:

 ### Left-Scalar Multiplication Only
-Only __left__ scalar multiplication has been implmented.
+Only __left__ scalar multiplication has been implemented.
 In other words:

     QPose<float> myPose;    // default quaternion.
     int scalar = 10;